History of agriculture in the United States: Pre-Colonial era

-Prior to the arrival of Europeans in North America, the continent supported a diverse range of indigenous cultures.
+Before the arrival of Europeans in North America, the continent supported a diverse range of indigenous cultures.
 While some populations were primarily hunter-gatherers, other populations relied on agriculture.
 Native Americans farmed domesticated crops in the Eastern Woodlands, the Great Plains, and the American Southwest.

 Colonial farming: 1610–1775

-The first settlers in Plymouth Colony planted barley and peas from England but their most important crop was Indian corn (maize) which they were shown how to cultivate by the native Squanto.
+Beginning in 1620, the first settlers in Plymouth Colony planted barley and peas from England but their most important crop was Indian corn (maize) which they were shown how to cultivate by the native Squanto.
 To fertilize this crop, they used small fish which they called herrings or shads.

-Plantation agriculture, using slaves, developed in Virginia and Maryland (where tobacco was grown), and South Carolina (where indigo and rice was grown).
-Cotton became a major plantation crop after 1800 in the "Black Belt," that is the region from North Carolina in an arc through Texas where the climate allowed for cotton cultivation.
+Beginning in 1619, Southern plantation agriculture, using slaves, developed in Virginia and Maryland (where tobacco was grown), and South Carolina (where indigo and rice was grown).
+Cotton became a major plantation crop after 1800 in the "Black Belt," and throughout the region from North Carolina in an arc through Texas where the climate allowed for cotton cultivation.

 Apart from the tobacco and rice plantations, the great majority of farms were subsistence, producing food for the family and some for trade and taxes.
 Throughout the colonial period, subsistence farming was pervasive.
 Farmers supplemented their income with sales of surplus crops or animals in the local market, or by exports to the slave colonies in the British West Indies.
 Logging, hunting and fishing supplemented the family economy.